Cladding is the exterior of your timber building.

 What is overlapping cladding?

-Overlapping cladding is where the timber is placed one on top of another so each of the boards overlap the previous one to create a panel.
-These are usually rough sawn and have more of a ‘rustic’ look.
+Overlapping cladding is when the timber is placed one on top of another so each of the boards overlap the previous one to create a panel.
+They are rough sawn and have more of a ‘rustic’ look.

 Pro’s of overlapping cladding